 - Skills cultivated: Strategy, Leadership, Discipline

-B: Make sure to include a few things on your description: any competitions won, any notable positions within your team, number of teammates if applicable, and skills cultivated by being a member of your team.
+Make sure to include a few things in your description: international or national competitions won, any notable positions within your team, number of teammates if applicable, and skills cultivated by being a member of your team.

-B: There’s a reason that team players are so highly valued!
+Team players are highly valued!
 They know how to accomplish things with other people (and not just for individual glory) and that will always be important in the office setting.